ColterD/FiveM-Python-Setup/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-Share Alike 4.0 International (CC BY-SA 4.0) License.